jugegp16/Wine-Classifier/README.md

 SGD in pure Python
 -------------------
-Developed a simple neural network using the stochastic gradient descent algorithm for optimization in pure python.
+Developed a simple neural network using stochastic gradient descent for optimization in pure python.
 I trained and evaluated my model on a dataset containing various wine qualities.

 Dataset
 -------------------